 Figure 78 - Analytic relationship that is often used to relate the measured total optical energy in an atmospheric "fireball" to the inferred exo-atmospheric total kinetic energy.
 Note that the measurement is the total optical radiance integrated over the filter band with an inferred total optical signature assuming a T=6000K blackbody.
 The "total energy (exo-atm) is inferred analytically.
 The total energy is NOT measured but is inferred.
 In the range of most interest to us in this paper the inferred total exo-atm energy from 10-100 KT implies a conversion (from total to optical) of about 12-15%.
-This is about 3x higher than our typical simulation which assumes 10% of the blast wave energy into optical energy.
-We have run simulations that bound both lower and higher estimates of conversion into optical energy and they have little effect on the conclusions as we are already extremely conservative in assuming ALL the light from ALL the fragments arrive instantaneously at the observer as discussed below.
+This is about 3x higher than our typical simulation which assumes 10% of the blast wave energy into optical energy and they have little effect on the conclusions as we are already extremely conservative in assuming ALL the light from ALL the fragments arrive instantaneously at the observer as discussed below.
 There is a wide scatter of the limited observed conversion of estimated exo-atm energy into optical energy as the process of conversion is highly dependent on the composition, internal structure, speed, impact angle etc. Our overall conclusions are not dependent on these details.

-$$E(total-kt) = 8.2508E(optical-kt)^{0.885}, \ E(optical-kt) = \left[E(total-kt)/8.2508\right]^{1.130}$$ acoustics, optical data from both orbital assets as well as semi quantitative ground cameras (generally uncalibrated) as well observed blast damage from broken windows and damage. structural In the case of the CNEOS measured optical signature the assumed relationship used to infer the exo-atm energy is shown below.
+$E(total - kt) = 8.2508E(optical - kt)^{0.885}, E(optical - kt) = \left[E(total - kt) / 8.2508\right]^{1.130}$ Energy fraction in optical : $E(optical - kt) / E(total - kt) = \frac{\left[E(total - kt) / 8.2508\right]^{1.130}}{E(total - kt)}$ acoustics, optical data from both orbital assets as well as semi quantitative ground cameras (generally uncalibrated) as well as observed blast damage from broken windows and damage. structural In the case of the CNEOS measured optical signature the assumed relationship used to infer the exo-atm energy is shown below.